reviczky/northumbria/modules/research/group_report.md

 Details of equipment or other physical resources that will be needed by your project team.
 'No physical resources' is not acceptable.
 \stopcolor

+Adam:
+The following list of physical resources are needed for the NPS Intel project in order to deliver the presented business:
+Equipment or other physical resources needed by the project team Item, Purchase costs (EST), source
+* Develop
+Workstations, £200, within the uni
+Screens
+* Test/Deploy
+Servers, £5000, HP (contractual arrangements)
+* Office/Furniture
+Desk
+Chair
+IP Phone
+* Marketing
+Advertising Banners
+Utilities?
+Cost breakdown, See section 2

 \page[yes]